Main Street Matters: Governor Shapiro Visits West Philadelphia Small Businesses to Highlight How Proposed Budget Investments Will Create Opportunity & Help Pennsylvanians Build Generational Wealth

 In addition to the $25 million for the Main Street Matters program, other proposed investments in economic development include: $500 million in PA SITES funding to bring more commercial and industrial sites to Pennsylvania; $20 million to support large-scale innovation and leverage Pennsylvania’s best-in-class research and development assets; and $3.5 million to create and launch the Pennsylvania Regional Economic Competitiveness Challenge to incentivize regional growth.

-For more information on how the Governor’s proposed budget will continue to open up new doors of opportunity for Pennsylvania small businesses, visit shapirobudget.pa.gov.
+For more information on how the Governor’s proposed budget will continue to open up new doors of opportunity for Pennsylvania small businesses, visit Governor Josh Shapiro’s Budget website.

 # # #